Dog Collars

 Performance Test

-Using it on an 80 lbs German Shepherd was not a problem at all.
+Using it on an 80-pound German Shepherd was not a problem at all.
 She had sensitive skin that didn’t go well with hard collars.

 The edges produced bruises and redness that made her uncomfortable.
 Hair loss was imminent with any product we’d use with her.
 Then came the Regal Dog collar, and all our worries were addressed.